M66B/NetGuard/FAQ.md

 If the VPN application is using the [VPN service](http://developer.android.com/reference/android/net/VpnService.html), then no, because NetGuard needs to use this service.
 Android allows only one application at a time to use this service.

+NetGuard is a firewall application, so there is no intention to add VPN support.
+However, NetGuard supports a [SOCKS5 proxy](https://en.wikipedia.org/wiki/SOCKS) to chain VPN applications.

 <a name="FAQ3"></a>
 **(3) Can I use NetGuard on any Android version?**